nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ### Step 2: Connect

 Copy the string that starts with "wifi_' to the right of the network name you want to connect to.
-If it has `psk` at the end, that means it is password protected (short for Wi-Fi Protected Access 2 - Pre-Shared Key) and you will need to go into connman interactive mode.
+If it has `psk` at the end, that means it is password protected (short for Wi-Fi Protected Access 2 - Pre-Shared Key) and you need to scroll further down to the " Password Protected" section.

 #### No Password